sjackman/uniqtag-paper/README.md

 ==========

-When iterating over multiple assemblies of the same data, it is rather inconvenient when gene identifiers to change from one assembly to the next.
+When iterating over multiple assemblies of the same data, it is rather inconvenient when gene identifiers change from one assembly to the next.
 UniqTag attempts to address this common annoyance.
 By identifying the gene by a feature of its content rather than an arbitrary serial number, the gene identifier is reasonably stable between assemblies.